Donald Trump Taps David Shulkin To Head The VA

 Demand for VA services has grown significantly in recent years due to the influx of veterans returning from Iraq and Afghanistan, and the aging of Vietnam War veterans.

-The VA, which manages a network of 1,700 hospitals and other medical facilities for veterans, has proved ill-equipped to deal with this increase.
+The VA has proved ill-equipped to deal with this increase.
 The agency has endured withering criticism for the wait times facing veterans and the efforts of some VA personnel to conceal those backlogs.

 Retired Gen. Eric Shinseki resigned as VA secretary under pressure in May 2014 amid rising anger over lack of access to care and evidence of several schemes to cover up wait times.
 Robert McDonald was confirmed as the next secretary in July 2014.